EnrieJohn31/EnrieJohn31/README.md

 - 👋 Hi, I’m @EnrieJohn31
 - 👀 I’m interested in Android Development , Java , Arduino
-- 🌱 I’m currently learning PHP , Web Development
+- 🌱 I’m currently learning PHP , Web Development using Laravel Framework
 - 💞️ I’m looking to collaborate on Arduino , Android or Even any Java Related Projects
 - 📫 How to reach me in my email enriejohnedem@gmail.com or my facebook enriejohnedem